Tántalo Hotel / Kitchen / Roofbar

 Casco Viejo rewards visitors who are willing to move on foot, accept that certain streets are works in progress, and treat the neighbourhood's mix of restoration and decay as part of its character rather than a deficiency.
 The quarter has been genuinely transformed since its UNESCO listing, but it has not been sanitised.
 That means the experience of arriving at a property like Tántalo is different from arriving at the Bristol Panama in Marbella or the Sortis Hotel, Spa and Casino in the financial district.
 There is no sealed perimeter or porte-cochère buffer.
 The street is immediate.

 For some travellers, that immediacy is exactly the point.
 For others, it is a reason to base themselves in the banking district and visit Casco for an evening.
 Either approach is coherent, and both are well-served by Panama City's hotel range.
-The full range across both districts is covered in our full Panama City restaurants guide.
+The full range across both districts is covered elsewhere in our Panama City guide.
 Those looking for comparable boutique properties in the region with a similar design-forward, low-key-luxury positioning might look at Bocas Bali Luxury Water Villas in Isla Frangipani or Los Brezos Boutique Hotel in Volcán for the national context, and at Castello di Reschio in Lisciano Niccone or Cheval Blanc Paris for the international one, where the adaptive reuse of historic structures has reached a different scale of investment.

 Planning a Stay